-The Border to Coast trail starts from Freerein HQ on the Welsh/English Border in the Wye Valley, and finishes on the sands of the Dovey Estuary, Ynyslas.
-This is an incredible six day journey in the saddle covering 100 miles, crossing Wales along unmarked tracks and trails through wild, remote hills and valleys, staying overnight at small inns and guest houses along the way.
+Our flagship six day, five night Border to Coast trail starts from Freerein HQ on the Welsh/English Border in the Wye Valley, and finishes on the sands of the Dovey Estuary, Ynyslas.
+This is a real trail riding expedition, covering 100 miles, crossing Wales along unmarked tracks and trails through wild, remote hills and valleys, staying overnight at small inns and guest houses along the way.

 The route to the coast is very varied, with stony tracks, open hills, river crossings, green lanes, and so on.
 The trails are a mixture of little used bridleways, old council roads and timeworn drovers routes crossing the Cambrian Mountains.
 The mixture of terrain means a varied riding pace each day – there will be lots of trotting to cover the distance and canters wherever the terrain allows.
 There will be points where it is necessary to dismount and walk with your horse, such as steep down hill tracks which may be loose underfoot.
 On your 6th and final day of the trail, you will arrive on the beach at Ynyslas – here the group can enjoy an exhilarating canter on the sands.